Stampede Pest Control

 Despite their inability to fly, bed bugs are incredibly mobile.
 They are small, fast-moving insects, so most people don’t notice them until it is too late.
 Since they latch onto fabrics, they can travel anywhere humans travel.
 Often, they like to live in the cushions of couches and upholstered chairs and therefore travel with used furniture.

 People who stay in hotels can also bring bed bugs home with them.
-Bed bugs also travel in moving boxes, suitcases, public transportation, taxi seats, etc. Anywhere humans are moving, you can be confident that bed bugs could be moving with them.
+Bed bugs also travel in moving boxes, suitcases, public transportation, taxi seats, and more.
+Anywhere humans are moving, you can be confident that bed bugs could be moving with them.

 Yes.
 Bed bugs are serious problems.
 Their bites become itchy, so people who scratch those itchy spots can develop infected sores.
 Some people develop allergies to bed bug bites and they can raise histamine levels in your home.
 The other thing to consider is the fact that a small issue can become a massive infestation in a very short time.
 Therefore, it's critical that you hire a professional the moment you notice any signs of bed bugs.